 Many people are fairly uncreative when it comes to finding freelancing work.
 I was like that in the beginning, too.
-But luckily, there are many great ways to find clients today.
-So many, that probably every single freelancer should be able to score full-time jobs (given that they offer an excellent service that is in demand).
+But luckily, there are many great ways to find high-paying clients online today.
+See what works best for your business:

 1. Freelance Job Boards

 Let’s kick this list off with the most obvious method that most people use to find freelance work.
 There are hundreds of online platforms out there, that connect clients and freelancers.

 Usually, clients insert their job offer and freelancers can apply for open positions.
 But there are also websites out there, that work the other way around: Freelancers have a portfolio with their services and clients can contact them if they are interested.

 Either way, these job boards are the most straightforward way to find open jobs.
 You get to set up a profile with your experience and skills and will get reviews after you have completed a job.
 This is a great way for beginners to land their first gig.

 Downsides of Freelance Platforms

 - For one, the competition is massive.
 Especially for popular skills, like content writing or web development, there will be many others applying to the job you want.

 - Another big drawback is the fact that these job boards often ask for a fee.
 For example, if you land a new job on Upwork, you will have to pay 20% of your income to them.
 That is a lot of money and pulls down the compensation even more.

 How to be Successful with Freelance Job Boards?

-However, I don’t want to discourage you.
+I don’t want to discourage you.
 If you manage to position yourself as an expert, you can make a great income just from those freelance platforms.
-Since I had two long-term clients on Upwork, I made almost 50,000 USD in 2016 on this platform alone.
+Since I had two long-term clients on Upwork, I made almost 50,000 USD part-time on this platform alone.
 So it is definitely possible to be successful there.